 Carlisle graduated from Memphis High School in 1909, and was active in various sports (track, baseball and soccer), as well as hunting, fishing, and practical jokes.
-But his main pursuit in high school was for MARJORIE EVELYN MARCHANT (1892-1939), a dark-haired girl in the class of 1911.
+But his main pursuit in high school was for MARJORIE EVELYN MARCHANT (5 Apr 1892 - 21 Oct 1939), a dark-haired girl in the class of 1911.
 She had moved to Memphis from Kalamazoo after the death of her father, a band leader and music professor.
-Marjorie sang herself and performed in plays, and according to the school yearbook, had "two eyes so soft and brownbeware!"
+Marjorie sang and performed in plays, and according to the school yearbook, had "two eyes so soft and brownbeware!"
 Her mother had found work as a maid in the town, and eventually married the man who she kept house for.
-That marriage was unsuccessful, and she found work in Detroit, so Marjorie left school.
-But it wasn't as easy leaving Carlisle.
-She returned to graduate and unlike the crops on Frank Hause's farmland, their romance blossomed.
+However, the marriage was unsuccessful, and she then found work in Detroit.
+Marjorie left Memphis High School, but it wasn't easy leaving Carlisle.
+She returned to graduate, and unlike the crops on Frank Hause's farmland, their romance blossomed.

 Michigan State Normal School (now Eastern Michigan University) was founded in 1849.
 The normal schools were aimed to train teachers for common schools, which were being established at a rapid rate in new towns throughout the state.
 When the school was founded, the state of Michigan had only been admitted to the union for 12 years, and it was the first educator training school west of the Allegheny Mountains.
 The State Legislature changed the name in 1899 to Michigan State Normal College (MSNC), the first accredited by North Central Association.
 Normal College became the first college in Michigan offering work in industrial arts, business, home economics, music, occupational therapy, physical education, and special education.
 Carlisle decided to teach business.